salcedoe/MtMdocs/docs/imageProcessing/ImageIntro.md

 [img]:images/moon2-double-imgVwr.png

-…Hmm, the image looks like a **binary image**, but is listed as an "intensity" or grayscale image in Image Information window:
+…Hmm, the image looks like a **binary image**, but is listed as an "intensity" or grayscale image in the Image Information window:

 ![][imgVwr_meta_dlb]{width=200px}

 [imgVwr_meta_dlb]:images/moon2-double-imgVwr-meta.png

-…Also, notice that if you move the cursor around the image, you can see that the original pixel values are maintained in the image as reported in the Pixel Info display at the bottom of the window
+…Also, notice that if you move the cursor around the image, you can see that the original pixel values are maintained in the image as reported in the Pixel Info display at the bottom of the window.

 So, the image still has a range of pixel intensities (and thus contrast), but MATLAB does not display it properly.
 What gives?
 Well, as MATLAB warned when we opened the window, a variable with a numeric class of "double" should have a range of values that fall between 0 and 1.
 ANY pixel values above 1 are displayed as the maximum intensity (or in this case, white).